Education Solutions [Go to GAT Labs for Enterprise solutions here]

 First, the obvious task for a K12 Admin to do is to block explicit content for your users on YouTube.
 The next step is to audit YouTube activity using GAT Shield to gain more insight into what your students watch and react quickly if necessary.

-SEE 5 Admin Options for YouTube Access Blocking in Google Workspace.
+YouTube Access Blocking in Google Workspace (5 Admin Options)

 Let’s quickly return to general online content.
 What happens if the users already downloaded inappropriate files and saved them on their Chromebook?
 In GAT Shield, you can get an alert for this event as well.
 The tool detects, reports and removes them automatically.